Get Keys from a Dictionary by Value in Python

 # []

-To get the key itself instead of the list, you can access the first element of the list using [0].
-However, if no key with the specified value exists, the list will be empty.
-In that case, specifying [0] will raise an IndexError.
+To get a single key instead of a list, you can access the first element using [0].
+However, if no matching key exists, the list will be empty, and attempting to access [0] will raise an IndexError.

 key = [k for k, v in d.items() if v == 'aaa'][0]